Beyond the Badlands

 - Mid-range zoom lens in the range of 24-100mm.

-- Long telephoto lenses will come in handy for creating abstract images.
+- Long telephoto lenses will come in handy for creating abstract images and for shooting the full moon.
 We really like long zoom lenses like the 100-400mm, 150-600mm, etc.

 - Circular polarizer filters are useful.
 Bring any ND filters if you have them.